sncfmacron/ProjetInfo-CY-P2MI5A/README.md

 - `tree.c` contains functions for AVL tree management.

-- The script `gnuplot_LVminmax.gp` script is used to generate bar graphs of the 10 most and 10 least loaded stations from the program's output data, if the user types the combination “lv all”.
+- The script `gnuplot_LVminmax.gp` is used to generate bar graphs of the 10 most and 10 least loaded stations from the program's output data, if the user types the combination “lv all”.